 For hot tubs, the trick is to balance how much you want to spend and how much hot tub you will get when you spend it.
 I am going to try and break this down as best I can.
 I hope this will help you choose what is important to you and your needs.

 Spas, commonly known as Hot Tubs, are available in many sizes, shapes, colors, and features.
 Like many products, you have your good, better and best.
 When you look at all the hot tubs on the market, it can be a little overwhelming.
 In this post series, I will try to break down what separates.

-Some of the first types of questions I ask a customer have more-to do-with what they envision in a hot tub.
+Some of the first questions I ask customers have more to do with what they envision in a hot tub.

-Would you like a spot to lay down in (chaise lounge) or all open seats?
+Would you like a spot to lie in (chaise lounge) or all open seats?

 How much space do you have in the backyard for a hot tub?

 How long do you expect this hot tub to last?
 This gives me an idea of size, layout, and quality